jaredkc/shopify-starter-theme/README.md

 # Shopify Starter Theme

 > [!NOTE]
 > This is a work in progress.
-An archive for the Shopify 1.0 starter theme is available in the `1.0-theme-archive` branch.
+I use this for a work-in-progress and testing ground for new Shopify features.
+Not all core Shopify theme features are accounted for.

 A Shopify 2.0 starter theme that focuses on performance, user experience, and simplicity.

 - Everything is intentionally basic.
 So you can focus on building what you need without the hassle of complex settings and functionality you don’t.
 - For CSS, you will find a combination of TailwindCSS and traditional stylesheets.
 If something is used throughout the theme, standard CSS is used for consistency.
 - I have included solutions I have found helpful across multiple Shopify themes, many of which may be unique and useful.
-- English string translations for customer-facing content are included in the `locales` directory.

 ## Development